Close the left navigation

 “The low exposure limits aim to protect all people, including the next generation by limiting the overall intake of PFAS so that new mothers are not passing on toxic amounts through the placenta or via human milk,” he added.

-Before publishing the advisories, the EPA considered input from a review panel chaired by Weihsueh Chiu, Ph.D., deputy director of the Texas A&M SRP Center.
-Following several public meetings that informed the review, Chiu presented the panel's recommendations to the EPA in July 2022.
+Before publishing the advisories, the EPA considered input from a review panel chaired by Weihsueh Chiu, Ph.D., deputy director of the Texas A&M University (TAMU) SRP Center.
+Following several public meetings that informed the review, Chiu presented the panel’s recommendations to the EPA in July 2022.

 Addressing Clinical Gaps

 Research and expertise supported by SRP was also key to the NASEM report, announced in July 2022, that provides guidance on testing and clinical care for people exposed to PFAS.
-To develop recommendations, NASEM appointed a committee whose ranks included several SRP-funded researchers — namely, Melissa Gonzales, Ph.D., of the University of New Mexico SRP Center, Erin Haynes, Ph.D., of the University of Kentucky SRP Center, Jane Hoppin, Ph.D., of the NCSU SRP Center, and Tamarra James-Todd, Ph.D., of the Harvard SRP Center.
+To develop recommendations, NASEM appointed a committee whose ranks included several SRP-funded researchers — namely, Melissa Gonzales, Ph.D., of the University of New Mexico SRP Center; Erin Haynes, Ph.D., of the University of Kentucky SRP Center; Jane Hoppin, Ph.D., of the NCSU SRP Center; and Tamarra James-Todd, Ph.D., of the Harvard SRP Center.
 Former SRP grant recipient Veronica Vieira, D.Sc., of the University of California Irvine, also participated.

-Committee members mined recent scientific literature for connections between human health effects and PFAS, leaning on several SRP-funded studies to draw conclusions.
+Committee members mined the scientific literature for connections between human health effects and PFAS, leaning on several SRP-funded studies to draw conclusions.
 They focused on the PFAS commonly studied in humans.
 However, citing a paper co-authored by SRP-funded researchers, they noted that other PFAS with similar biological persistence and toxicities may also be harmful to health.

-Among their findings, the committee determined that, based on limited evidence, an association might exist between exposure to PFAS and high blood pressure and preeclampsia in pregnant women.
+Among their findings, committee members determined that, based on limited evidence, an association might exist between exposure to PFAS and high blood pressure and preeclampsia in pregnant women.
 Work published in 2021 by Grandjean and colleagues informed that decision.
 Although his team found no clear connection between PFAS exposure and high blood pressure or preeclampsia in pregnant women, they did observe slight — albeit, not statistically significant — increases in blood pressure for PFOS and PFOA.
+Considered at the population level, that association could manifest as an increased incidence of gestational hypertension, the authors explained.
+High blood pressure during pregnancy could have a lasting effect on the mother’s health and that of her child, they added.

-Committee members also concluded that limited evidence suggests the possibility of a connection between PFAS, thyroid hormones, and thyroid disease.
+The NASEM committee members also concluded that limited evidence suggests the possibility of a connection between PFAS, thyroid hormones, and thyroid disease.
 Among several papers, they cited a 2020 study published by Grandjean and team that examined links between PFAS exposure, thyroid hormone levels in pregnant women, and birth outcomes.
 Overall, the researchers found PFAS to be associated with dysfunction of the thyroid gland.

 The committee looked for ties between PFAS and the severity of COVID-19 as well, singling out a study led by Grandjean.
 After analyzing plasma samples from more than 300 people with COVID-19 for exposure to five types of PFAS, the researchers found that high plasma concentrations of a PFAS chemical called perfluorobutanoic acid were associated with an increased risk of more severe cases of COVID-19.

-Because plasma samples indicated an overall low level of exposure to PFAS, however, Grandjean's team indicated that additional research should explore links between COVID-19 severity and PFAS in populations with higher exposure.
-For their part, the NASEM committee decided that insufficient evidence exists to conclude how PFAS exposure may influence COVID-19 infection at this time.
+Because plasma samples indicated an overall low level of exposure to PFAS, however, Grandjean’s team indicated that additional research should explore links between COVID-19 severity and PFAS in populations with higher exposure.
+For their part, NASEM committee members decided that insufficient evidence exists to conclude how PFAS exposure may influence COVID-19 infection at this time.

 Among its recommendations, the NASEM document advises clinicians to offer PFAS blood testing to patients who likely have histories of high exposure, such as workers exposed on the job and people who have either lived in communities with documented contamination or where high exposure may have occurred, such as near commercial airports, military bases, or wastewater treatment plants.